 Moving is stressful no matter how many times you’ve done it.
 When choosing a Tampa moving company, find professionals who offer speed, service and a hassle-free relocation experience.
-Our partners at ConsumerAffairs looked into many choices and narrowed down the list of best movers in Tampa based on their quality of service and reputation among customers.
+ConsumerAffairs looked into many choices and narrowed down the list of best movers in Tampa based on their quality of service and reputation among customers.

 When you include St. Petersburg and Clearwater, Tampa Bay is the 18th largest metro area in the country, and its population is growing.
 According to the U.S. Census Bureau there are 385,430 residents in the city of Tampa, placing it squarely between Miami and Orlando as the second largest place that Floridians call home.

 Whether you're moving to Tampa or within Tampa, you're part of a growing and diverse community.
 Tampa has temperate weather year-round, so you don't need to avoid dangerous winters when you're planning your move.
 Hillsborough county schools are in session from early August until the end of May, making it easy for families to relocate in June or July.

 Moving can cost more than you expect.
 Get quotes from moving companies so you have an idea of what you'll spend, but remember that specific requirements for your move could cost more.
 For example, if you're moving to a high rise community in Channelside or downtown, there could be stair fees, even if you have an elevator in your building.
 If you have antiques or heavy items like a piano, you'll probably pay more.
 Companies like Colonial Van Lines are licensed and insured to move specialty items such as these.

 Additional expenses that may not be covered in your initial quote include: